-For example, the Bellevue-to-Ballard existing bus travel time is 70 minutes.
-The future transit travel time would be expected to be 58 minutes using the ST2 East Link investment for part of the trip, but without the ST3 light rail expansion to Ballard.
-With completion of the ST3 Link light rail extension the same trip is expected to take 36 minutes, with a rail-to-rail transfer in downtown Seattle - a savings of 22 minutes (40 percent) over the same trip in 2040 without ST3.
+For example, the Bellevue-to-Ballard existing bus travel time is 66 minutes.
+The future transit travel time would be expected to be 60 minutes using the ST2 East Link investment for part of the trip, but without the ST3 light rail expansion to Ballard.
+With completion of the ST3 Link light rail extension the same trip is expected to take 36 minutes, with a rail-to-rail transfer in downtown Seattle -- a savings of 24 minutes (40%) over the same trip without ST3 in 2040.
 Rail investments also greatly reduce rider delays from factors such as traffic and weather that significantly reduce the reliability of bus services.

 While most of our region's buses must travel in general purpose traffic, ST3 makes improvements to provide separation where possible.
-These include Bus Rapid Transit (BRT) corridors on I-405/ SR 518 and SR 522 and NE 145th that will connect riders to the light rail system, as well as Early Deliverables that will improve bus travel times on existing bus routes as Sound Transit continues to extend the light rail system.
+These include bus rapid transit (BRT) corridors on I-405 and SR 522 and NE 145th that will connect riders to the light rail system, as well as early deliverables that will improve bus travel times on existing bus routes as Sound Transit continues to extend the light rail system.

-In certain locations, capital improvements in the ST3 program will allow buses to bypass traffic in queue jump lanes or on highway shoulders.
+In certain locations, capital improvements made in the ST3 program will allow buses to bypass traffic in queue jump lanes or on highway shoulders.
 These improvements will be identified with further evaluation and input from WSDOT, transit partners and local jurisdictions.
-Travel time improvements that will result from these improvements are not reflected in Sound Transit's modeling assumptions, so any increased ridership resulting from the improvements has not been incorporated in the estimates.
+Travel time improvements that will result are not reflected in Sound Transit's modeling assumptions, so any increased ridership resulting from the improvements has not been incorporated in the estimates into this plan.

-The following table compares existing transit travel times to future transit travel times after implementation of ST3.
+The following chart compares existing transit travel times to future transit travel times after implementation of ST3.
 Existing times represent the afternoon weekday commute.
 Scheduled times cannot be relied on from hour to hour and day to day because of traffic congestion on the roads.

-TABLE 8: Projected transit travel times and transfers between selected centers
+Table 8: Projected transit travel times and transfers between selected centers